France in the Middle Ages: Louis X, Philip V and Charles IV (1314–1328)

-In 1314, Philip IV died abruptly in a hunting accident at the age of 47 and the throne passed to his son Louis X (1314–1316).
+In 1314, Philip IV died abruptly in a hunting accident, and the throne passed to his son Louis X (1314–1316).
 Louis's brief reign saw further unsuccessful attempts to assert control over Flanders as the king mobilized an army along the border, but supply problems caused the effort to break down.
-Louis died in the summer of 1316 at only 26 of an unknown illness (possibly gastroenteritis) after consuming a large quantity of chilled wine following a game of tennis on an extremely hot day.
-The king's wife was then pregnant and gave birth to a son, John, in November, but he died after a week and the throne passed to his brother Philip.
+Louis died in the summer of 1316 of an unknown illness (possibly gastroenteritis) after consuming a large quantity of chilled wine following a game of tennis on an extremely hot day.
+The king's wife was pregnant, and she gave birth to a son, John, in November, but he died after a week, and the throne passed to his brother Philip.

-Philip V (1316–1322) made peace with Flanders via a marriage compact with its count Robert III and faced continued quarrels with Edward II of England over Gascony.
-He made plans for a new crusade to relieve the Armenian Kingdom of Cilicia, but the Flanders situation remained unstable and an attempted French naval expedition to the Middle East was destroyed off Genoa in 1319.
-At this point, peasants and soldiers originally intended to invade Flanders rose in another self-proclaimed crusade (Pastoreux) which once again turned into an assault on the nobility, tax collectors, and Jews.
-Pope John XXII denounced the uprising and Philip was forced to send troops to break it up.
+Philip V (1316–1322) made peace with Flanders via a marriage compact with Count Robert III of Flanders and faced continued quarrels with Edward II of England over Gascony.
+He made plans for a crusade to relieve the Armenian Kingdom of Cilicia, but the Flanders situation remained unstable and an attempted French naval expedition to the Middle East was destroyed off Genoa in 1319.
+At this point, peasants and soldiers who had originally intended to invade Flanders rose in a popular Shepherd's Crusade which once again turned into an assault on the nobility, tax collectors, and Jews.
+Pope John XXII denounced the uprising, and Philip was forced to send troops to break it up.